tpacini/MappaServizi/README.md

 Execute `sudo flows_capture.py -i eth0` to capture the traffic from the `eth0` interface and to obtain in output a file containing the flows.
 The superuser's permissions are needed to activate the capture from the network interface.

-Now, execute `sudo detect_anomalies.py -i eth0` to generate the services' map and to start capturing the packets through the `eth0` network interface; the script in real time analyses the flows' infroamtions and checks for anomalies.
+Now, execute `sudo detect_anomalies.py -i eth0` to generate the services' map and to start capturing the packets through the `eth0` network interface; the script in real time analyses the flows' informations checking for anomalies.
 For every flow examined, a result will be displayed:

 ```
  1. 10.42.0.130     --> 10.42.0.1       , DNS                  | NONE